 As you enter the auditorium the set is still being worked on by the stage crew and you hear the actors being called.
 It is an interesting device to use: there are no illusions here, this is a piece of theatre.
 Given what happens in the play and the way in which Branden Jacob-Jenkins has a knack of turning the mirror on the audience, in hindsight, it offers little comfort.

-Colin Morgan's Dean might be the only person who goes to Gloria's party and then lie to her about having had good time, to save her feelings, but that doesn't stop him setting up Kendra and putting her in an embarrassing and potentially career damaging situation with her boss.
+Colin Morgan's Dean might be the only person who goes to Gloria's party, lying about having a good time to save her feelings, but that doesn't stop him setting up Kendra and putting her in an embarrassing and potentially career-damaging situation with her boss.

 Related: Production photos

 The following contains spoilers, you have been warned

 About two thirds through the first half I was wondering where all this was going.
 Whether you see it coming or not, it is still shocking and it is testament to the script, Colin Morgan and Sian Clifford's performance that there is moment when you feel a genuine sense of jeopardy for Dean.
 Gloria, dubbed 'weird' by her co-workers is generally snubbed and the subject of mean gossip.
 Although we arrive just before her tipping point, the way the other characters act around her and talk about gives a flavour of how she has been treated over the years.

 While the editorial assistants are bickering and sniping, she is reeling from the fact that most of her colleagues didn't bother to turn up to her party - the party for the flat she'd finally been able to afford to buy.
 It is the straw that breaks the camel's back and a warning that you never know how far people will be pushed.
 Without pause she shoots most of her co-workers, the gun is pointed at Dean and given what you've just witnessed you are waiting for the shot.
 But she spares him because of his small act of kindness before turning the gun on herself.